Decomposition, Compression, and Synthesis (DCS)-based Video Coding: A Neural Exploration via Resolution-Adaptive Learning: Experimental Studies

-In training, three consecutive LR inter frames, their neighboring HR intra frame(s) (two for RA and one for LDP as mentioned in Section~\ref{sr_synthesis}) and the original uncompressed frame of the target LR inter frame for restoration are randomly cropped into patches with the sizes of $64 \times 64$, $128 \times 128$ and $128 \times 128$ respectively as grouped training samples.
-Since our CRS is devised as the decoder-side postprocessing module, both HR intra and LR inter frames are decoded with augmented noises (see \eqref{tmf_accumated}).
-Data augmentation is also done by random flip in horizontal and vertical orientations, and random rotation at $90^{\circ}$, $180^{\circ}$, and $270^{\circ}$.
+In the training, the low-resolution decoded frames and original frames are randomly cropped into patches with the sizes of $64 \times 64$ and $128 \times 128$ respectively as paired training samples.
+Data augmentation is also done by randomly flipping in horizontal and vertical orientations, and rotating at $90^{\circ}$, $180^{\circ}$, and $270^{\circ}$.
 Adam optimizer~\cite{kingma2014adam} with default settings is used with learning rate of 1e-4.
-We conduct our experiments on PyTorch platform using a Nvidia Titan RTX.
-We train a model from scratch for each QP value, i.e., total four models are trained in this study.
+The batch size is set to 8.
+We conduct our experiments on PyTorch platform using Tesla V100.
+We train a model from scratch for each QP value, i.e., total five models are trained in this study.

-{Previous discussions details the training steps for Y channel only.
-We use the same procedure to train the model for combined U/V channels by replacing the input and output to match the dimension of U/V planes.
-As seen the model used for U and V shares the same architecture as that used for Y. }

-The BD-Rate~\cite{bjontegaard2001calculation} results are provided to quantitatively evaluate the performance of our CRS and other solutions.